ZhianMai/My-LeetCode-Solution/README.md

 For each solution, try to answer two folow-ups:
 * How to run this solution with a lot of data (1TB) on a PC which has limited memory (100MB)?
-* How ro run this solution on a distributed cluster, like a leading node distribute work to many worker node?
+* How ro run this solution on a distributed cluster, like a leading node distribute work to many worker nodes?

 These two questions are very similiar to answer: